truongle1110/truongle1110.github.io/_posts/2025-01-16-blog-reason.md

 For these reasons, I’m starting this first blog post and serious about writing regularly (maybe once a week).
 After submitting the draft for a journal article to my profs,  I finally have a bit of time to blog and prepare for my trip back to Vietnam for Tet.
 So maybe during this time, I will write something more than usual.

-I want to write both in English and Vietnamese, I personally like the playful, childish (trẻ trâu), sometimes a bit vulgar contents from some Vietnamese meme facebook pages.
+I want to write both in English and Vietnamese, I personally like the playful, childish (trẻ trâu), sometimes a bit vulgar content from some Vietnamese meme facebook pages.
 I don't mind if people see me as immature for sharing this.
 After all, not every PhD student has to be serious all the time.

-Thank you for anyone visiting my blog, you may come across some of my one-sided, impolite or ironic point of view.
+Thank you to anyone visiting my blog, you may come across some of my one-sided, impolite or ironic points of view.
 If that happens, you can send me any anonymous messages to say whatever you want through this [link](https://ngl.link/drenykstein2).

 <div style="text-align: center;">
     Chưa biết về tôi xin đừng đánh giá